 Despite what you hear, longer isn’t always better.
 In fact, sometimes shorter gets the job done just as good.

-In fact, here are three positions that allow for you to be passionate and efficient at the same time:
+So these may be short, but here are three positions that allow for you (and your partner) to be passionate and efficient at the same time:

 Wake him up with the feel of your mouth between his legs, kissing, licking, and sucking.
 Go ahead and moan if the mood strikes, and make sure you have consent before you start, but don’t say a word throughout the whole experience after that!
 Once he’s well awake, climb on him and start riding him.
 Guide his hand to where you need it or use your own hand.
 Even though you’ll be moving slowly on him, between the surprise morning BJ and wonders of morning wood, it will likely end up being a quickie, even if that’s not what you had in mind.

 Now, quick or fast aren’t usually the words used to describe health care.
 We usually equate taking more time with a better quality healthcare experience.
 However, that’s not true when it comes to HIV testing.
 There’s now a “quickie” test that gives accurate, safe and secure HIV diagnosis right from the privacy of your own home within 20 minutes.

 OraQuick® is the first FDA-approved oral swab in-home test for HIV-1 and HIV-2.
 It’s an oral swab test that doesn’t require blood.
 Results are available in 20 minutes.
 It’s completely private and it’s based on the same HIV test that healthcare professionals have used since 2004.

 The Centers for Disease Control and Prevention (CDC) recommend being tested at least once a year if you do things that can transmit (spread) HIV infection.
 These things, or risk events, include: